olson-sean-k/olson-sean-k.github.io/_posts/2018-02-06-introducing-plexus.md

 Plexus provides a [half-edge
 graph](https://www.openmesh.org/media/Documentations/OpenMesh-6.3-Documentation/a00010.html)
 representation of polygonal meshes.
-These graphs allow for efficient traversals of topology, which are often important.
-They also support arbitrary geometry associated with vertices, arcs, edges, and faces.
+These graphs allow for efficient traversals of topology.
+Graphs also support arbitrary geometry associated with vertices, arcs (half-edges), edges, and faces.
 Implementing graphs in Rust is an interesting excercise, as common approaches using pointers or references do not provide clear ownship semantics and do not satisfy the borrow checker, especially in a mutable context.

 ...